-The following measures should be considered:
+The following measures could be considered:

-- Increasing water retention within the site for example, adapting the existing drainage system, restoring meanders of rivers and streams or reforestation; - Maintenance of the passability of rivers and gallery riverine forests for example, increase in the total area of floodplain forests of native species; - Restoration of the former hydrological network and wetland areas for example, surface water inundation can be re-introduced to a site by allowing a river or lake to naturally flood the land; - Ensuring water drainage from the site during excessive periods of rainfalls; - Periodic mowing of vegetation or removal of the topsoil to avoid nutrient enrichment of the site.

-4. Management of extreme events
+- Increasing water retention within the site for example, adapting the existing drainage system, restoring meanders of rivers and streams or reforestation, restoring peatbogs and alluvial grounds; - Maintenance of the passability of rivers and gallery riverine forests for example, increase in the total area of floodplain forests of native species; - Restoration of the former hydrological network and wetland areas for example, surface water inundation can be re-introduced to a site by allowing a river or lake to naturally flood the land; - Ensuring water drainage from the site during excessive periods of rainfalls; - Periodic mowing of vegetation or removal of the topsoil to avoid nutrient enrichment of the site. - 4.
+Management of extreme events

 In relation to the protection and conservation of biodiversity there is always a risk of anthropogenic disasters e.g. major pollution spill, fire, point source pollution in the site and adjoining areas.
 To a lesser extent, there is the risk of natural disasters e.g. catastrophic windblown, pests and disease, pests and flooding.
-Possible measures are:
+Possible measures are described below:

-- Identifying the main risks (natural and anthropogenic); - Collaborating with local authorities and other relevant bodies in identifying and combating risks and in co-ordination of resources: - Ensuring procedures are developed to manage and monitor all known risks in the site and adjoining areas; - Ensuring safety is an integral component in undertaking works programmes and capital developments within the protected area; - Providing information to local population and visitors that highlights potentially hazardous areas and activities, as well as appropriate preventative actions and emergency procedures; - Preparing Contingency Plans for each of the main identified risks including as a minimum contingency plan for (a) pollution, (b) major flooding, (c) fire, (d) storms; - Putting in place any necessary equipment and facilities needed for implementing a Contingency Plan; - Providing any necessary training for implementing the Contingency Plans. - Minimising the occurrence or the impact of uncontrolled fires.
+- Identifying the main risks (natural and anthropogenic); - Collaborating with local authorities and other relevant bodies in identifying and combating risks and in co-ordination of resources; - Ensuring procedures are developed to manage and monitor all known risks in the site and adjoining areas; It should be stressed that prevention measures may also be destructive for ecosystems and biodiversity and their effects should be carefully considered. - Ensuring safety is an integral component in undertaking works programmes and capital developments within the protected area; - Providing information to local population and visitors that highlights potentially hazardous areas and activities, as well as appropriate preventative actions and emergency procedures; - Preparing Contingency Plans for each of the main identified risks including as a minimum contingency plan for (a) pollution, (b) major flooding, (c) fire, (d) storms; - Putting in place any necessary equipment and facilities needed for implementing a Contingency Plan. - Providing any necessary training for the implementation of the Contingency Plans.